yuri1975-2/TaskScheduler/readme.txt

 SOLUTION:
 Request-describes request;
 Thread-Java-like class incapsulating work with C++ thread;
-TaskHolder-base thread derived from Thread;
+TaskHolder-base thread derived from Thread.
+In cycle by means of GetRequest() retrieves requests to process and put'em to queue.
+Provides implementation of TaskProcessor::ITaskRetriever used by TaskProcessor to retrieve request to process from queue;
-TaskProcessor-processing thread derived from Thread;
+TaskProcessor-processing thread derived from Thread.
+In cycle retrieves by means of TaskProcessor::ITaskRetriever implementation by TaskHolder request and process him (by ProcessRequest()) untill willn't be interrupted by last one;
 TaskSchedulerTest-module to test application.